 This tutorial has two different files—one SVG file to cut the flowers using your Cricut or other cutting machine, and a PDF that you can use as a template for tracing and cutting by hand.

-You can cut the SVG files at whatever size you like.
-They are sized to make a flower nearly two feet across!
+You can cut the SVG in all sorts of different sizes.
+The original file is sized to make a flower nearly two feet across!
 But if you’d like to size them down, you can make smaller versions.

 For the larger flowers I made, I sized the file down to about 6″ tall, to give me a 12″ flower.
 The two smaller ones are sized to 4″ tall, to make an 8″ flower.